cloud-native-toolkit/automation-solutions/boms/software/cp4d/files/README-DB2OLTP.md

     > This step will create the database on the cluster using CP4D Console

-### -- Create a database instance
+### Create a database instance

+ You can manually create the database for DB2OLTP by following the instructions

 https://www.ibm.com/docs/en/cloud-paks/cp-data/4.0?topic=db2-creating-database-deployment

 This will create a database using many of the default values.
 You can adjust through the process for any resources you wish to change to support your requirements.

 - Login to cpd console
-- From the hamburget menu
+- From the hamburger menu
 - Data->Databases
 - Create a database
 - Select a database type